okyada/edx-platform/docs/en_us/course_authors/source/creating_content/organizing_course.rst

 ======================================

 You develop parent and child components in XML, then import the XML course into Studio to verify that the structure is as you intended.

+For more information about working with your course's XML files, including information about terminology, see the `edX XML Tutorial <http://edx.readthedocs.org/projects/devdata/en/latest/course_data_formats/course_xml.html>`_.

 The following examples show the XML used to create the unit and components shown in Studio above.

 The XML for the unit is: